Parents who are employees in the Belgian system are each entitled to take parental leave of up to four months per child, before that child turns 12.

 If your child was born:

-- after 8 March 2012, this leave is paid for up to 4 months;
+- after 8 March 2012, this leave is paid for up to four months;

-Both the mother and father have the right to take this leave, though the leave is not transferrable.
-If one parent does not use his/her entitlement to parental leave before the cut-off, it is simply lost.
+Both the mother and father have the right to take four months of leave each, though the leave is not transferrable – if one parent does not use his/her entitlement to parental leave before the age cut-off, it is simply lost.

 Adoptive parents are also entitled to take parental leave.

 |When can I take this leave?||All biological and adoptive parents are entitled to take parental leave before their child turns 12 (21 in the case of a handicapped child) - the start of the period of leave must be before the child's 12th (or 21st) birthday.

 Adoptive parents are entitled to take parental leave as of the moment the child is officially registered at the commune as part of their household.